-Bowhunters use broadheads as projects to their bows in hunting wildlife.
+Bowhunters use broadheads as projectiles for their bows when hunting wildlife.
 Durable and sharp, broadheads have to match your equipment to ensure safe and quality archery.
+So, can you use crossbow broadheads on a compound bow?

 As long as you have proper shock collars on your bow, you can shoot a crossbow broadhead out of your compound bow.
 As long as the crossbow arrows have the length and weight that fit your compound bow, you don’t have to worry about the proper function of your bow.

-Make sure you have the correct shock collars for your compound bow and put the blades as close to the center of the petals as possible.
-Never aline the blade with the notches in the collar.
+Yes, just make sure you have the correct shock collars for your compound bow and put the blades as close to the center of the petals as possible.
+Never align the blade with the notches in the collar.
 Doing such can bind the blade to the collar.

 If you’re misfiring your arrows, there may be a misplacement of your shock collars.
 Another reason can be shooting at over 400 feet per second, which requires high energy absorbed by the shock collars.
 Or your bolt or arrow may not be seated properly on the string.

 Experts say that arrow speed is the challenge when shooting crossbow broadheads.
-Crossbows shoot faster than a compound bow, so the former can tolerate larger broadheads.
+Crossbows shoot faster than compound bows, so the former can tolerate larger broadheads.

 Replace or sharpen your blades